IldarS2000/GrandHotelBot/README.md

 ### Features of bot

-With help of this bot you can book room in imaginary hotel, see other services of hotel and write feedback, **for more detaild check Telegram Bot Presentation.pptx**
+With help of this bot you can book room in imaginary hotel, see other services of hotel and write feedback, **for more details check Telegram Bot Presentation.pptx**

 ----
 ### Installation